jcastle-zz/-playground-FeM-git-in-depth/notes.md

 - If we want to save work in this state:
     - Create a new branch that points to the last commit you made in the detached state - git branch <new-branch-name> <commit>
     - Discard your work - dangling commit.
 If you don't do a new commit, these changes will be garbage collected.

+## Merging and Rebasing

+### Merging and Fast Forward
+- Merge commits have more than one parent.
+- Fast forward happens there is a clear path from current branch to tip of target branch.
+- To prevent fast forward - git merge --no-ff.
+This will force a merge commit.

+### Merge Conflict
+- Attempts to merge but files have diverged.
+Git stops until conflicts are resolved.
+- Happens with branches with lots of contributors or branch with lots of changes.
+- Git ReReRe - saves how you resolved a conflict and next conflict it will reuse the same solution.
+Useful for long lived feature branch (like a refactor) and rebasing.
+- Two options to turn on ReReRe:
+    1. git config rerere.enabled true
+    2. use --global flag to enable for all projects